ApolloZhu/AZDMV/README.md

 ## But...

 All right.
-If you noticed a bug in my program, you have a brilliant idea, or you are concerned about something, feel free to [tell me](https://github.com/ApolloZhu/AZDMV/issues/new).
+If you noticed a bug in my program, have a feature that you want to see in the app, or are concerned about something, please feel free to tell me by [creating a new issue](https://github.com/ApolloZhu/AZDMV/issues/new).
 However, it's just impossible for me to get everything done in a snap, so if you want to check on my progress, it's [here](https://github.com/ApolloZhu/AZDMV/projects/1).
 If you are interested in helping out, sure, create a pull request!